snet-al/baseknowledge_main/Engineering/TechStack/AI/3. Agents/README.md

 ## 7. LangGraph

 Build complex, stateful agent workflows with LangGraph.
+It is a library for building stateful, multi-actor applications with LLMs.
+It helps you create complex AI agents that can handle multi-step reasoning and workflows.

 ### Core Concepts